 ‘I’ve been back to Turkey twice since I’ve been living in Australia, but I’m looking forward to my daughter experiencing the opportunities presented here, and I intend to raise her here.
 If she wants to go back and live in Turkey in the future she can, but for now, I think living here will be the best for her.
 Of course I wish Lorin’s grandparents could see more of her, but how often we return in the future will depend on our financial situation.’

-- A person’s culture – their beliefs and values – can affect the way they parent.
+- A person’s culture – that is, beliefs and values – can affect the way the person parents.

 Starting a new life in another country is one of the biggest changes that can take place in a person’s life.
 When this change is made as a family, each member can experience the challenges in different ways.
 Even once a family has been in a new country for some time, it’s likely that at least some of their customs will be continued by future generations.

 The main ways culture influences family life is through beliefs, values and actual parenting practices.
-Within the home environment, this might mean speaking in a language other than English, following a religious belief, cooking and eating in traditional styles, and raising children with traditional parenting styles, stories and values.
+Within the home environment, this might mean speaking in a language other than English, following religious beliefs, cooking and eating in traditional styles, and raising children with traditional parenting styles, stories and values.

 Yet regardless of culture, parents throughout the world share the same basic goals for their children.
-They want their children to be healthy, develop skills for surviving financially, and to possess the positive values respected by their own culture.
-Studies have shown that in the long-term, parents from a range of cultures share the same goals for their children.
-These include marriage, tertiary education and having a successful occupation, as well as developing the values of self-respect, respect for others, honesty and caring.
+They want their children to be healthy, develop skills for surviving financially, and possess the positive values respected by their own culture.
+Goals also include marriage, tertiary education and successful employment, as well as the values of self-respect, respect for others, honesty and caring.

 Parenting young children while migrating to another county can be very hard.
 Parents must deal with caring for children and the children’s experience of migration, as well as their own difficulties and experiences.
-These experiences may be both physical and emotional and may include:
+These experiences can be both physical and emotional and can include:

 - dealing with language difficulties and feeling isolated because it’s hard to communicate